 Fish & chips are an excellent source of protein & also provide the body with carbohydrates, vitamin C, B6 & B12, iron, calcium, phosphorous, omega 3 as well as trace elements iodine, flourine, zinc and some dietry fibre.

 At Enochs our original recipe batter is light and crispy.
-We use quick frying methods & high quality oil to produce great fish & chips.
+We use quick frying methods & high quality oil that is low in saturated fat & high in Omega9 to produce great fish & chips.
 Therefore you can eat & enjoy this freshly prepared ‘natural’ product as a nutritional part of a balanced diet.

 S.O.S.
 SAVE OUR SEAS